10 Language Mistakes Kids Make That Are Actually Pretty Smart

 It's not easy to start a word with a consonant cluster.
 Kids don't have the fine motor control they need to produce the 'st' in stop, but they don't just leave it out.
 They substitute a sound they can produce.
 'D' is a very smart substitution for 'st' in "stop."
 If you take a careful look at the acoustics of 't' in adult versions of "stop" vs. "top," you see that the 't's in those words look different from each other.
-The vocal chords kick in sooner for the 't' in "stop."
-A 'd' is basically a 't' where the vocal chords kick in sooner, so when children substitute that sound, they show they've heard the difference between "stop" and "top" and hypothesized that it's important for the language.
+The vocal cords kick in sooner for the 't' in "stop."
+A 'd' is basically a 't' where the vocal cords kick in sooner, so when children substitute that sound, they show they've heard the difference between "stop" and "top" and hypothesized that it's important for the language.
 And they are right!

 2. Calls the dog "baby."